jonnew/ONIX/test-board-128-256/README.md

 # test-board-128-256
-Test board for headstage, and headstage-256 modules.
+Test board for [headstage-256](../headstage-256).
 Allows injecting simulated biopotentials into headstage modules via a selectable passive attenuator.
 Provides LEDs and simulated electrical loads for optical and electrical stimulation.